vketch/videoplayer/README.md

 In tried it with SD card connected over SDIO interface.
 The SDIO driver is not supported by mbed from the box.
-For my case NUCLEO-F412ZG I used solution based on https://github.com/JojoS62/COMPONENT_SDIO
+I use the NUCLEO-F412ZG with solution based on https://github.com/JojoS62/COMPONENT_SDIO